Gustav Noske: German Revolution and civil war

+On 5 January 1919, the USPD and the Communist Party of Germany (KPD) called for demonstrations to protest the dismissal of the head of the Berlin police, a USPD member, for supporting the sailors' revolt the preceding Christmas.
+The demonstration grew into the Spartacist uprising, which had the goal of replacing the national government with a council republic.
+After the insurgents seized Berlin's city centre and the newspaper district, Ebert attempted to negotiate with them.
+When the discussions broke down, his major concern was with maintaining internal peace.
+He ordered the rebellion quashed, and Noske, who was in charge of the Army and Navy, used both regular forces and Freikorps units to end the uprising.
+Around 165 people lost their lives.

-A few days later, on 15 January 1919, members of the Freikorps Garde-Kavallerie-Schützendivision led by Hauptmann Waldemar Pabst abducted and murdered the socialists Karl Liebknecht and Rosa Luxemburg.
+A few days later, on 15 January 1919, members of the Freikorps Garde-Kavallerie-Schützendivision led by Captain Waldemar Pabst abducted and murdered the co-leaders of the KPD, Karl Liebknecht and Rosa Luxemburg.
 Previously, Noske had personally ordered that Liebknecht's telephone line be monitored and Liebknecht's every movement be reported to Pabst.

 On 19 January 1919 elections to the Nationalversammlung (national assembly) were held.
 It met in Weimar and on 13 February 1919 the newly elected president Ebert appointed a new government, led by Philipp Scheidemann.
 Noske became Reichswehrminister (defence minister).

 Over the first half of 1919 Ebert and Noske repeated what they had done in Berlin throughout the Reich.
 Left-wing uprisings were crushed by brutal military force, employing both regular army and paramilitary Freikorps.

 As Reichswehrminister in the governments of Philipp Scheidemann and Gustav Bauer, who succeeded Scheidemann as chancellor in June 1919, Noske oversaw the initial reorganisation of the military after the collapse of 1918.
 Despite substantial misgivings, he ultimately supported signing of the Treaty of Versailles, which severely curtailed the ability of Germany to maintain an effective military.
 Beginning in the summer of 1919, there were plots by the Reichswehr leadership to seize power in a military coup.
 Noske was drawn into these discussions.
 Although he refused offers to serve as a dictator after a putsch, he never took any steps against the officers who made these offers and failed to report their activities to his fellow members of government.

 On 20 January 1920, the Treaty of Versailles came into force, restricting the German army to 100,000 men or less.
-On 28 February 1920 Noske, following orders of the Interalliierte Militärkontrollkommission, which oversaw Germany's compliance with the Treaty, dissolved the Freikorps Marinebrigaden "Ehrhardt" and "Loewenfeld".
+On 28 February 1920 Noske, following orders of the Military Inter-Allied Commission of Control, which oversaw Germany's compliance with the Treaty, dissolved the Freikorps Marinebrigaden "Ehrhardt" and "Loewenfeld".
 The highest ranking general of the Reichswehr, Walther von Lüttwitz, refused to comply, resulting in what became known as the Kapp Putsch.